How do we optimize our child’s brain development? Selene Diong, Principal Instructor of Sparkanauts shares with us three ways.

 Similarly, while nature plays a role in our child’s development, the environment in which we plant our children for the first few years of their lives makes a profound difference to their learning abilities as an adult.
 In this article, we will discuss three different ways to enrich the “soil” in which we plant our children.

 Let Them Crawl

 Whether they are 5 months old or 5 years old, crawling and creeping is an activity that we should do with our children on a daily basis.
 In our classes, we see children who found many interesting ways to move around such as rolling or even back scooting.
 The teachers will always work together with parents to develop the child’s ability to crawl and creep before they walk.
 Why?

-Continue to engage your child in games that requires them to move with accuracy.
-A few such examples would be the hopscotch, jumping jacks and musical games.
-Movement plays a very crucial roles in building pathways between neurons in a child’s brains.
+Continue to engage your child in games that require them to move with accuracy.
+A few such examples would be hopscotch, jumping jacks and musical games.
+Movement plays a very crucial role in building pathways between neurons in a child’s brain.
 These pathways are important in establishing a child’s ability to think, solve problems, plan and memorize.
-A child who has developed a good sense of understanding of their body grows to become the adult who finds it easy to pay attention, concentrate, draw up and plan and carry it out.
+A child who has developed a good sense of understanding of their body grows to become an adult who finds it easy to pay attention, concentrate, draw up and plan and carry it out.
 They are also the people who can think out of the box to solve problems.
 Movement grows the brain.

 Selene Diong is the Principal Instructor of Sparkanauts.
 The centre focuses on children from five months to five years old.
 As the Principal Instructor, Selene is responsible for creating a fun and engaging curriculum, to help young children learn through play.
 She also promotes a strong engagement with parents, working with them to develop a more meaningful and fun time with their little ones.